About Studio Schools of Australia Ltd

 Overview

-The Program Activities Coordinator is responsible for developing and delivering a high-quality program of events, experiences, and activities that enhance the residential boarding experience for students.
-In collaboration with others, this includes building relationships with local organisations to facilitate engagement in activities, as well as coordinating staffing, transport, and risk management to ensure all programs are delivered safely and effectively.
+The Program Activities Coordinator is responsible for developing and delivering a high-quality program of events, experiences, and activities that enrich the residential boarding experience for students.

-The activities program will focus on personal growth, health and wellbeing, leadership, resilience, community engagement, teamwork, and enjoyment.
-Activities may include on-country excursions, horse riding, sports training and competitions, games or trivia nights, house challenges, and leadership initiatives.
+Working closely with the Wellbeing Services Coordinator, staff, and community partners, the Coordinator ensures programs promote personal growth, health and wellbeing, resilience, leadership, community engagement, teamwork, and enjoyment.
+Activities may include on-country excursions, horse riding, sporting competitions, house challenges, trivia nights, and leadership initiatives.

 -

-Design and implement a residential activities program focused on enhancing the physical and emotional wellbeing of students during afternoons, evenings, and weekends
+Design and implement a residential activities program that enhances student wellbeing during afternoons, evenings, and weekends.

 -